-- 1. A resit of an exam entails the second opportunity in an academic year for the examination of a course or parts thereof, unless explicitly excluded in the course manual/syllabus. - 2.
-No resit will be offered for courses that are passed with a 5.5 or higher. - 3.
-The exclusion of a resit opportunity for (a) component(s) of the course examination, as referred to above in paragraph 1, is only permitted if the component(s) can only be assessed
+- A resit of an exam entails in principle the second opportunity within an academic year for students to take an examination of a course or parts thereof, unless explicitly excluded in the course manual/syllabus. - 2.
+The exclusion of a resit opportunity for (a) component(s) of the course examination, as referred to in paragraph 1 of this article, is only permitted if, due to their nature, a component and/or components of a course and/or its examination can only be assessed within the relevant course period (e.g. participation, software lab sessions, presentation, project).